Concerns and controversies at the 2010 Commonwealth Games: Child labour

-CNN has broadcast evidence showing children, as young as seven, being used in the construction of the game venues.
+CNN India discovered evidence of children, as young as seven, being used in the construction of the game's infrastructures.
 According to Siddharth Kara, who provided CNN with the evidence, he documented 14 cases of child labor within a few days.
 In reply to a question whether it could have been just a case of kids being present at the construction site along with their parents, he replied: "It's not just kids playing in the dirt or using a hammer as a toy."
 He further stated about the kids: "They're told to do the work and they just do the work.
 They don't know that they should be in school or that they should be playing."

-Even though the New Delhi chief minister Sheila Dikshit claimed that nobody had approached her, according to CNN, they had tried to contact her as far back as 23 July 2010.
+Even though the New Delhi then chief minister Sheila Dikshit claimed that nobody had approached her, according to CNN, they had tried to contact her as far back as 23 July 2010.
 In spite of repeated attempts, according to them, no official reply was ever made.

-Urban change
+Urban changes

-Amita Baviskar, a professor of sociology at the Institute of Economic Growth, University of Delhi argues that mega-events, like the Olympics and Commonwealth Games, are used to advance narrow agendas of urban reform that cater to the middle class and rich.
+Amita Baviskar, a professor of sociology from the Institute of Economic Growth, University of Delhi argues that mega-events, like the Olympics and Commonwealth Games, are used to advance narrow agendas of urban reform that cater to the middle and rich class.
 She focuses on how, in preparation for the Commonwealth Games, the city's slums were bulldozed in order to make room for shopping malls and expensive real estate.